mhaxanali/zzmath/README.md

 ```bash
 zzmath
 ```
-Start's the REPL mode and allows to chain calculations.
+Starts the REPL mode and allows to chain calculations.